MangoTheCat/dbloadss/blogpost.md

   )
 ```

-This is a simple model for demonstration purpopses.
+This is a simple model for demonstration purposes.
 For example, it doesn't capture big delays (extreme values) well, but it will serve our purpose.
 The full model code and data prep is available at [mangothecat/dbloadss](https://github.com/mangothecat/dbloadss) so we won't go through every line here.

 Implementation
 --------------